BRAIN HEALTH AND EVERYTHING YOU NEED TO KNOW ABOUT IT

 2 Another factor is social contacts .
 They act as a kind of growth promoter for the brain, stimulating new brain cells and strengthening existing connections.
 Moreover, through sociability, new cells can be created in regions of memory formation!
 Individual studies say that club membership, meeting friends, or volunteering for social work reduce the risk of developing dementia by 38% in people age 65 and older.

 3. learning new things works like a spiritual fountain of youth!
 Overcoming mental obstacles, such as increasing the difficulty of a crossword puzzle, can already help keep the brain mentally fit longer.
 The important thing is that it should be fun!
-Otherwise, stress can occur and that has a negative impact on brain health.
+Otherwise it can lead to stress, which has a negative effect on brain health.

-Studies on this topic show that solving a crossword puzzle at least.
+Studies on this topic show that solving a crossword puzzle has at least a positive effect on brain health.
 2x a week, playing cards regularly or going to the cinema or theater can reduce the risk of dementia by 50%.

 4. facing challenges, entering new territory, additionally strengthen the connections in the brain.